-Root-Tilden-Kern Scholars will be selected from among the group of students admitted for the Class of 2021.
+Root-Tilden-Kern Scholars will be selected from among the group of students admitted for the Class of 2022.
 Each scholar selected receives a full-tuition grant (without regard to financial need).
-The grant is awarded for one year, but is renewed annually based on maintaining a “B” average and full participation in program activities and internships.
+The grant is awarded for one year, but is renewed annually based on satisfactory academic performance and full participation in program activities and internships.

 The program is committed to nurturing the development of outstanding public service leaders.
 Scholars are selected based on three criteria: commitment to public service, academic excellence, and potential for leadership.
 In assessing these criteria, the program looks at the whole person and considers previous life experience and professional work.

 The program values diversity and strives to select a class that is diverse in terms of race, sex, class, ethnicity, sexual orientation, gender identity and expression, geographic origins, and ideology.
 We consider personal/family history of educational or socio-economic disadvantage and we seek to enroll a student body from a broad spectrum of society including members of all groups underrepresented in the profession.
 The program believes that diversity is critical to fostering a strong public interest profession.